The Old West Martello Tower is

 This began the cycle of disrepair.
 Gunnery soldiers used it for target practice from their Fort Zachary Taylor location.
 Adding to the damage, bricks from the Tower were harvested by Key West residents and soldiers.

-However, Joe Allen, then County Commissioner was unhappy with this new turn of events, and he worked diligently to save the old historic Fort.
+However, Joe Allen, then County Commissioner was unhappy with this new turn of events, and he worked diligently to save the old historic fort.
 He approached The Key West Garden Club, and successful arrangements were made between the County and the Club.

 The old West Martello Tower #1, like it's sister East Martello Tower #2, was a project that never fully developed.
 It suffered a long history of neglect but it's now found new purpose.